Skip to Content

 French and Canadian foods are not all there is to try in Montreal.
 We’ve had good Greek tapas in the past, there is a small Chinatown near the old quarter and there is good Middle Eastern food to be had as well.

-good polish food in montreal
+Good polish food in montreal

 One chilly night we tucked into Polish food at Stash Cafe in the old quarter, which has live piano at night.
 Tiny traveler ate potato pancakes while Rich had a a cabbage and meat stew and I had stuffed cabbage; both well-seasoned and satisfying.